-{\bf Noise Scaling:} We expect the GR noise to be spatially correlated up to to the Debye length $\lambda_D$ due to transverse diffusion, but uncorrelated across the coating for larger separations.
+{\bf Noise Scaling:} We expect the GR noise to be spatially correlated up to the Debye length $\lambda_D$ due to transverse diffusion, but uncorrelated across the coating for larger separations.
 Note that for fixed intensities $I_i$ both $K_i$ and $\bar{N}$ are proportional to the effective area A. This guarantees that for fixed intensities $I_i$ photo-optic noise is independent of $A$, while for the GR noise we have

-Finally, we need to look at the scaling of GR noise with power in the frequency band of interest for gravitational-wave detectors, roughly \SI{10}{Hz} to \SI{1}{kHz}.
-For typical operating powers of gravitational-wave detectors our frequency band lies below the pole frequency and we have $\Gamma \approx \Gamma_1 \approx a_0 \bar{I}_0$.
-In this approximation the GR noise is entirely driven by the unmeasured integration constant $\bar{N}_0$ and remainder term $r$.
-To nevertheless predict a power scaling, we have to {\it assume } that the generation rate $G=\Gamma \bar{N} \!+\! r$ is proportional to the total power $\bar{P}_0\!=\!A \bar{I}_0$ on the optic.
+The frequency band of interest for gravitational-wave detectors is roughly \SI{10}{Hz} to \SI{1}{kHz}.
+For typical operating powers of gravitational-wave detectors this frequency band lies below the pole frequency and we have $\Gamma \approx \Gamma_1 \approx a_0 \bar{I}_0$.
+To predict a power scaling, we have to {\it assume } that the generation rate $\bar{G}$ is proportional to the total power $\bar{P}_0\!=\!A \bar{I}_0$ on the optic.
 Here $A$ is the beam spot area, which for gravitational-wave detectors is much bigger than the diffusion area.
 Thus we find

 where $\bar{P}_0$ is the total power on the coating (the interferometer arm power).
 In words, below the pole frequency the GR noise is {\it white}, scales with power {\it the same way laser shot noise does}, and is {\it independent of the beam spot area} $A$ for constant power $\bar{P}_0$.